SEE YOUR STORY WITH CLARITY

 So call her Mrs. Miyagi.
 And while you’re at it, probably book her to take your manuscript to the next level, too.

 Over ten years of coaching fiction writers, I’ve spent a lot of time figuring out what works best for new novelists and why.
 I offer lots of information and best practices and suggestions.
 More importantly, I ask a lot of open-ended questions.
 This is your book and your creative vision.
-I plant the seeds; it’s your job to grow and harvest.
+I plant the seeds; it’s your job to harvest and grow.

 Coaching is a fit for you if …